Wichita Falls, Texas: Primary and secondary schools

 Public primary and secondary education is covered by the following school districts: Wichita Falls Independent School District, City View Independent School District, Burkburnett Independent School District, and Iowa Park Consolidated Independent School District.
 Several private and parochial schools operate in the city, as does an active home-school community.
 Many of the local elementary schools participate in the Head Start program for preschool-aged children.

-Two schools in the Wichita Falls ISD participate in the International Baccalaureate programs.
+Two schools in the Wichita Falls ISD participated in the International Baccalaureate programs.
 Hirschi High School offers the IB Diploma Programme, and G.H.
 Kirby Junior High School for the Middle Years Programme.
-Other public high schools are Wichita Falls High School and S. H. Rider High School (Wichita Falls ISD) and City View High School (City View ISD).
+Other public high schools were Wichita Falls High School and S. H. Rider High School (Wichita Falls ISD).
+All the high schools closed in 2024.
+The city opened 2 new high schools that year, Memorial High School and Legacy High School (both WFISD).
+The city also has City View High School (City View ISD).

-By 1879 the first school was established.
-The first public school was a log cabin structure established in the 1880s; in 1885 it was replaced with a former courthouse.
+By 1879, the first school was established.
+The first public school was a log structure established in the 1880s; in 1885, it was replaced with a former courthouse.
 Wichita Falls High School opened in 1890.
-That year a school district was created, but problems with the law allowing its establishment meant it was dissolved in 1894 and the city provided schooling until the second establishment of a school district in 1900.
-In 1908 the Texas Legislature issued a charter for WFISD.
+That year, a school district was created, but problems with the law allowing its establishment meant it was dissolved in 1894 and the city provided schooling until the second establishment of a school district in 1900.
+In 1908, the Texas Legislature issued a charter for WFISD.

-There is a school for German children, Deutsche Schule Sheppard (DSS).
+The city has a school for German children, Deutsche Schule Sheppard (DSS).